HigherOrderCO/Kind/DOCUMENTATION.md

 Annotation
 ----------

-You can also explictly annotate the type of a term:
+You can also explicitly annotate the type of a term:

 syntax | description
 --- | ---